HRBP role in AI transformation: Why HRBPs must become design leaders

 AI operates at the task level.

-Task-level clarity enables better decisions:
+Task-level clarity produces better decisions:

 • What work requires human judgment?